 The Company's standard terms of sale are included in its contracts, purchase orders, and invoices.
 As such, all revenue is considered revenue recognized from contracts with customers.
-Shipping and other transportation costs charged to customers are recorded in both revenue and cost of goods sold.
 The Company has elected to account for shipping and handling as fulfillment activities, and not a separate performance obligation.
 The Company's standard payment terms with its customers range from 30 days to 90 days.
 Certain customers may receive cash-based incentives (including: volume rebates, discounts, and slotting fees), which are accounted for as variable consideration to the Company's variable consideration.
 The Company estimates these sales incentives based on the expected amount to be provided to its customers and reduces revenues recognized towards its performance obligations.
 The Company does not anticipate significant changes in its estimates for variable consideration.